Back to African Trip Reports

 Day 5: Tanqua Karoo to Agulhas Plains

-Today saw us spending the better not quite two hours, as the day started, looking for Cinnamon-breasted Warbler.
-Sadly we never managed to locate an individual, not even a reply on playback.
+Today saw us spending nearly two full hours, as the day started, looking for Cinnamon-breasted Warbler.
+Sadly we never managed to locate an individual.
 Bur we had Red-chested Flufftail calling from the valley floor in the riverbed.
 As soon as we left the valley to leave the Karoo behind and focus on the Agulhas Plains we saw Karoo Chat, Pale Chanting Goshawk, and Fairy Flycatcher.
 En route to Agulhas we recorded White Stork, African Sacred Ibis, Hadada Ibis, White-necked Raven, and Rock and Brown-throated Martins.
 As soon as we got into the rolling hills of Agulhas we connected with Jackal Buzzard, African Fish Eagle, Blue Crane, Secretarybird, and a glimpse of Denham’s Bustard flying overhead.
 Continued on our drive we soon got Cape Vultures, feeing on what seemed to be a sheep carcass, Karoo Korhaan, and Hamerkop.
 As soon as we arrived at the lodge and checked in we had a walk around the garden to see what we could find and quickly managed Cape Weaver, Cape Robin-Chat, Fiscal Flycatcher, Red-eyed Dove, and a very curious Bar-throated Apalis.
 We had a drive for the rest of our daylight birding hours and managed to get a closer and more decent view of Denham’s Bustard and had reasonable looks at Long-billed and African Pipit, while Capped Wheatear kept us entertained.
 We had quite a bit of traveling behind us today, but surprisingly we managed to record 74 species for the day, as well as springbok, bontebok, and yellow mongoose for the mammal list.

 Day 6: De Hoop- and De Mond Nature Reserves